Hate That I Love You: Live performances

 Rihanna occasionally performed "Hate That I Love You" at award ceremonies and concert tours.
 On November 18, 2007, Rihanna performed a medley consisting of "Umbrella" and "Hate That I Love You" at the American Music Awards of 2007, held at the Nokia Theater in Los Angeles, California.
 For the performance of "Hate That I Love You", Ne-Yo accompanied her on the stage.
-During the ceremony, Rihanna also won the award for Favorite Female Artist and the R&B/Soul Category.
+During the ceremony, Rihanna also won the award for Favorite Soul/R&B Female Artist.
 In late 2007, Rihanna also embarked on her first worldwide concert tour, the Good Girl Gone Bad Tour (2007–09).
 "Hate That I Love You" was the eleventh song on the set list for the tour.
 Her performance in Manchester was released in the UK through iTunes and is featured on the Good Girl Gone Bad Live DVD.
 In 2008, Rihanna performed the Spanglish version of the song with David Bisbal, at the sixth series of the Spanish talent show, Operación Triunfo.

 In 2010, Rihanna embarked on her second worldwide tour, Last Girl on Earth Tour (2010–11), and "Hate That I Love You" was included on the set list.
 Sarah Rodman from Boston Globe praised Rihanna's performance of the song, and wrote that "Rihanna breezed through a bit of Eminem’s 'Love the Way You Lie' and her own 'Hate That I Love You'."
-Rihanna performed the single at the 75th anniversary ceremony of Shakhtar Donetsk football team at the Donbass Arena in Ukraine on May 16, 2011.
+Rihanna performed the single at the 75th anniversary ceremony of Shakhtar Donetsk football team at the Donbas Arena in Ukraine on May 16, 2011.
 Rihanna also performed the song on her third worldwide concert tour, titled the Loud Tour (2011), in which "Hate That I Love You" was the fourteenth track on the set list.
 Rihanna performed the song in a medley with her ballads "Unfaithful" and "California King Bed", while wearing a long yellow gown.
 Rihanna also performed the song in the ballad section of her Diamonds World Tour.